-Note 1: UHA = Ultra High Accuracy Mode.
+UHA = Ultra High Accuracy Mode.

+Note: The total number of readings may change over time as more functions are added.
+Some model series may have fewer measurement functions than others.
+In that case, a zero value is return for any given measurement that is not supported by that model power source or load.
+Returned Data Format <nr2>,<nr2>,....,<nr2>,<nr2>

-Returned Data Format <nr2>,<nr2>,...,<nr2>,<nr2>, Query Example MEAS:ALL1?
+Query Example MEAS:ALL1?

 Query Format MEASure:ALL:CATALOG?
+Description

-Description Returns a comma-separated human-readable list of available measurements in the same order as the command returns it.
-See MEASure:ALL#?
+Returns a comma-separated human-readable list of available measurements in the same order as the command returns it.
+See MEASure: ALL#?
 Command for parameter list as a function of